cetceeve/SparkLing/README.md

 [transitmap.io](https://transitmap.io) is an interactive realtime visualisation of all public transport in Sweden (or those parts of it that have realtime geolocations, anyway).

+[id2223.transitmap.io](https://id2223.transitmap.io) is a new version of Transitmap that we modified for the final course project in scalable machine learning at KTH.

-In the scope of the final project for the scalable machine learning course at KTH, we added timetables for all vehicles to the map, and implemented a realtime stop arrival detection and future delay prediction for all metro vehicles.
+In the scope of the final project for the scalable machine learning course, we added timetables for all vehicles to the map, and implemented realtime stop arrival detection and future delay prediction for all metro vehicles.

 This work included collecting a large dataset from the continuous stream of position updates and metadata, implementing a fully modular machine learning pipeline for the delay prediction, and integrating that with the existing architecture of transitmap.